PTNUSASATUINTIARTHA-DOKU/doku-woocommerce-plugin/README.md

 - WooCommerce 4.9.0 or higher.
 This plugin is tested with WooCommerce v4.9.0
 - PHP v5.6 or higher
 - MySQL v5.6 or higher
-- Jokul account:
+- DOKU account:
     - For testing purpose, please register to the Sandbox environment and retrieve the Client ID & Secret Key.
 Learn more about the sandbox environment [here](https://jokul.doku.com/docs/docs/getting-started/explore-sandbox)
     - For real transaction, please register to the Production environment and retrieve the Client ID & Secret Key.
 Learn more about the production registration process [here](https://jokul.doku.com/docs/docs/getting-started/register-user)

-## Jokul WooComerce Already Supported `doku_log`
+## DOKU WooComerce Already Supported `doku_log`
 ​
-This `doku_log` is useful to help simplify the process of checking if an issue occurs related to the payment process using the Jokul Plugin.
+This `doku_log` is useful to help simplify the process of checking if an issue occurs related to the payment process using the DOKU Plugin.
 If there are problems or problems using the plugin, you can contact our team by sending this doku_log file. `Doku_log` will record all transaction processes from any channel by date.

 ​
 ## How to use and take doku_log file?